nychealth/EH-dataportal/content/data-explorer/restaurant-food-safety.md

 draft: false
 seo_title: "Restaurant food safety data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of restaurant food safety in NYC."
+description: "Datasets and visualizations of restaurant food safety in NYC."
 tags:
 categories: ["foodanddrink"]
 keywords: ["food","restaurants","safety","food and drink","drink","inspection"]